 The use of a daily skin care routine for the hand area can cause the area to look more hydrated and younger immediately: Sunscreen is an absolute given to avoid further sun damage and should be used every day on the hands even when indoors.
 UVA and UVB rays can cause ageing and damage to skin on the hands when driving and going about day to day duties.
 Exfoliating the tops of the hands with a light scrub will help to desquamate and remove a build up of dead skin cells which can cause discolouration.
 This will also help to lift any superficial pigmentation in the area.
 Essentially a good, rich emulsifier moisturiser should be used morning and night to hydrate the area and put back lost lipids which can cause the area to age prematurely.

-For more information book a free consultation at SKIN CLUB online or call 1300 85 44 82.
+For more information book a Consultation at SKIN CLUB online or call 1300 85 44 82.